- Faculty Funding

 - Event Funding

 The Richard E. Greenleaf Visiting Library Scholar award provides individuals the opportunity to work as visiting researchers with the University of New Mexico's Latin American library collections, one of the largest and most complete Latin or Spanish American collections in the country.
 International and independent scholars as well as junior faculty and graduate students at US institutions who specialize in Latin America and Iberia are invited to apply.
 The award honors Dr. Richard E. Greenleaf, distinguished scholar of colonial Latin American history, and his extensive career in teaching, research, and service.

-Recipients of the Richard E. Greenleaf Visiting Library Scholar award will work to promote scholarly use of the Latin American collections, including research materials available through the Colonial Latin American or New Mexican and Southwest documentary collections at Zimmerman Library's Center for Southwest Research.
-Scholars are expected to give a presentation of their research to the UNM community and to submit a brief 3-5 page summary of their research findings and any modifications made to their original proposal.
+Recipients of the Richard E. Greenleaf Visiting Library Scholar award will work to promote scholarly use of the Latin American and Iberian collections, focusing on objectives with specific relevance to the UNM Library collections.
+Scholars will have the opportunity to present their research to faculty and students during their visit to UNM and to submit a brief report.
 LAII will assist awardees in identifying and networking with UNM scholars in relevant fields.

 For further information and/or to submit materials, contact: